-In this paper, we address the problem of the convergence speed during evolution to suit the requirement of real-time web service composition.
-We propose a novel heuristic web service selection method using the immune optimization approach together with an efficient encoding to reduce the search space.
+In this paper, we address the problem of the convergence speed during evolution to suit the requirement of the real-time web service composition.
+We proposed a novel heuristic web service selection method using the immune optimization approach together with an efficient encoding to reduce the search space.
 Regarding the encoding, available services are encoded in binary mode in a concise representation which is maintained during the Immune evolution operation.
-Thus, any antibody will always be a solution to the problem (albeit not the optimal one).
-The size of the search space is kept small, which is a desirable property when considering larger problems.
+Thus, any antibody will always be a solution to the problem (albeit not the optimal one) and hence the size of the search space is kept small - an issue of great importance when considering larger problems.
 Regarding the heuristics, we are capturing the genes that lead to low as well as high fitness in vaccines and use these during the evolution process to obtain faster convergence.
 In other words, mutation is not random for every gene of the whole antibody, but concentrates on the parts of genes which cause the low fitness of the antibody.
-With this heuristic information during evolution, the speed of convergence is significantly improved, even when the initial antibody population is of low quality, i.e. far from the global optimal one.
+With this heuristic information during evolution, the speed of convergence can be significantly improved, even when the initial antibody population is far from the global optimal one (i.e. the initial antibody was of low quality).

-The remainder of this paper is arranged as follows: In section 2 some background knowledge is introduced.
-Section 3 provides an overview of the method and section 4 details the heuristic immune algorithm method; section 5 shows a case study and experimental results are presented in section 6.
-In section 7 related work is discussed.
+The reminder of this paper is arranged as follows: In section 2 some background knowledge is introduced.
+Section 3 provides and overview of the method and section 4 details the heuristic immune algorithm method; in section 5 a case study is introduced and experimental results are presented in section 6.
+And in section 7 some related work has listed.
 Finally, we conclude and provide an outline of further research.

-II.
-Background
+2. Background

-We present a heuristic immune optimization method to handle QoS aware web service selection to be used as part of the service composition process based on the immune optimization algorithm.
+In this paper, we present a heuristic immune optimization method to handle QoS aware web service selection to be used as part of the service composition process.
+This is based on the immune optimization algorithm.
 We will now present some background on the immune algorithm to set the scene for our enhancements.

-1. The natural immune system
+2.1.
+The natural immune system